 Front Range Number Theory Day

-If you have questions please email hanson.smith at colorado.edu and/or sarah.arpin at colorado.edu.
+If you have questions please email sarah dot arpin at colorado.edu or amie dot bray at colostate.edu.

-This event is funded by the National Science Foundation (NSF).
+This event is funded by the CSU Department of Mathematics and National Science Foundation (NSF).